trigger-sister/trigger-sister.github.io/_posts/2025-12-18-VISIT-WILSON.md

 My eye was caught by some homemade knives near the check out counter.
 Oh, and those fancy lighters...
 Wait a second, this is just the display case for lighters!
 Inside it there are random doo-dads and thing-a-muh-bobs.

 "Yep.
-This will be it"
+This will be it."

 The clerk rung me up and I paid.
+It was about five bucks a screwdriver.

-"Thank you _daaaaaaaarling_" A lesbian I know taught me the trick here is to really draw out and accentuate the middle of "darling".
+"Thank you _daaaaaaaarling_!"
+A lesbian I met on a dive bar patio one night had taught me that the trick here is to really draw out and accentuate the middle of "darling".

 "Have a great day!
 And happy holidays."
 I meant this genuinely.

 I spun around to leave and made my way for the door.
-They're those heavy doors that no one seems to make anymore.
+They're those heavy dark wood doors that no one seems to make anymore.
 How I adore them!
 What I don't adore is the loud clang noise that was produced by my clumsy boot making contact with one of the metal displays.
 More than 9 months on e and I'm still lumbering about.
-When does the grace and floating on clouds come?
+When do I become womanly and graceful?

 Even worse than the self-doubt is the feeling of old lady lasers on my back.
+Maybe she was part-uhaul-lesbo and part-kryptonian?
 Better to get out quickly, I think to myself, and hurriedly through the door I go.

 What is life without a bit of adventure?
 I had parked my car right near Phil's.
 The music exchange called louder and louder as I drew closer and closer.
 Surely there would be no problem in stopping in for a quick look around their stock?
 I learned long ago that some of the best thrifts were found in rural localities.
-Up near Asheville I had found a delicious olive green skirt riddled with chains - and it fit perfectly!
+Up near Asheville I had found a delicious olive green skirt riddled with chains - no doubt something from hot topic - and it fit perfectly!
 A rare thing for me.

 Near the Cherry Point MCAS I found an excellent nexus of second hand stores that gave me some absolutely cunty jewelry at marvelous prices.
 Down near Dunn I found an elderly woman doing one of those roadside garage sales.
-Got me an extra sewing machine out of that one!
+Got me some great canvas shoes, an pillow embroidered with a rather handsome feline, AND an extra (albeit "portable-sized") sewing machine out of that one!
 So why shouldn't I go and explore Phil's music exchange?

-Looking through the storefront window I can see a clerk fiddling with something behind the register.
+Looking through the storefront window I can see a clerk fiddling with something behind the register counter.
 Near him but closer to the door is a piece of art; a windmill made out of what looks to be scrap metal.
 Perfect!
 That's a sure sign that this place has some artistic merit to it.
-Combined with the almost 70's facade of the building, I found myself back in Asheville remembering long gone punk shows and venues that no longer exist.
-I pulled on the door handle. *Ka-chunk*.
+Combined with the almost 70's facade of the building, I found myself back in Asheville reliving long gone punk shows and venues that no longer exist.

+I pulled on the door handle.

+*Ka-chunk*.

 It didn't open.

 Well, that's just my luck, I thought to myself and turned to walk away.
 A few steps in, the door swung open behind me.
 I turned around and found the clerk staring in my face.
 And he was staring.